daksen/daksen/README.md

 </div>

 ### 👀 About Me
-- I am a self-taught person, constantly improving my current skills and trying to learn new technologies.
+- I'm a software engineer focused on web technologies.
+I love Programming, Music and Video Games.
 - I have excellent skills as a Front-end developer with JavaScript as my primary programming language, TypeScript and frameworks like React.js.
 In addition, I have worked on full-stack projects with technologies like Python and Django.
+- I am a self-taught person, constantly improving my current skills and trying to learn new technologies.

 ### 🛠 Skills
 - Javascript